Minors on Campus Policy & Programs

 Minors on Campus Program Checklist

-Provided below are two UNM Minors on Program Checklists that will assist in planning a UNM Minors on Campus program that meets the requirements in Policy 2205.
+Provided below is the UNM Minors on Program Checklist that will assist in planning a UNM Minors on Campus program that meets the requirements in Policy 2205.

 UNM Minors on Campus Program Checklist